-Prereq: A B E 316, and A B E 363, and MATH 266 or MATH 267 Modeling dynamic systems with ordinary differential equations.
+Prereq: A B E 316, and A B E 363, and MATH 266 or MATH 267

+Modeling and simulation of dynamic systems with modern software tools including Matlab Simulink and Modelica.
 Introduction to state variable methods of system analysis.
-Analysis of mechanical, electrical, and fluid power systems.
-Analytical and numerical solutions of differential equations.
+Analysis of several engineering systems.
 Introduction to classical control theory.
-Feedback and stability examined in the s domain.
-Frequency response as an analytical and experimental tool.
-MATLAB will be used throughout the course for modeling.
-Individual and/or group projects required for graduate credit.
+Term project required for graduate credit.